Purchasing a New or Used Golf Cart in 2022 - A Buyer’s Guide from Albion Golf Cars

 2. Budgets – What am I going to pay?

-New carts are not cheap either; expect to pay between $9,000 up to $20,000 for a new cart.
+New carts are not cheap either; expect to pay between $11,000 up to $22,000 for a new cart.
 This range is reflective of the difference between a strictly golf (course) cart and the evolving PTV (personal transportation vehicle) category and the LSV (low speed vehicle street legal) category.
 Add the lithium upgrade to any cart and expect a 20% increase in return for zero maintenance and better performance and range.

 What application is intended for your golf cart?
 Electric carts are popular and sometimes mandated by golf courses, within gated communities, and in trailer park or campground settings.
 They are also quiet and have virtually zero carbon imprint.
 Gas carts are popular when extended run-times or pulling power are necessary or when there is no electricity available to recharge batteries.
 Both gas and electric require routine maintenance.
 A gas cart is often mistakenly viewed as simpler to maintain when in fact it has 4 times the moving parts of an electric cart.
 A general rule is that an old gas cart will be more costly to maintain with age.
 Electric powered carts come with a battery set that will need replacing every 4-8 years depending on usage, lead-acid versus lithium and owner’s attention to maintenance.
 In summary, both will have costs down the road, so …. your call.